-The 97th Foot was raised at Winchester in 1824 by Major-General Sir James Lyon and named after Prince Frederick, the Army’s commander-in-chief and King George IV’s younger brother.
+The 97th Foot was raised at Winchester in 1824 by Major-General Sir James Lyon.
+It was named after Prince Frederick, the Army’s commander-in-chief and King George IV’s younger brother.
 Better known as the Duke of York and Albany, Frederick held the Earldom of Ulster in the Peerage of Ireland.

-A year after its formation the regiment was sent to Ceylon (now Sri Lanka).
-It spent 11 years there and in 1832 men from the regiment played against a civilian team in the first recorded cricket match on the island.
+A year after its formation, the regiment was sent to Ceylon (now Sri Lanka), where it spent 11 years.
+In 1832, men from the 97th played against a civilian team in the first recorded cricket match on the island.

-From 1836 to 1841 the regiment alternated between England and Ireland.
-It was then in the Mediterranean for most of the 1840s, garrisoning Corfu and then Malta.
-It moved to Nova Scotia for five years in 1848.
+From 1836 to 1841, the regiment alternated between England and Ireland.
+It spent the rest of the 1840s garrisoning Corfu, Malta and Nova Scotia.

-It returned to Britain briefly in 1856, but less than a year later was sent out to India following the outbreak of the Indian Mutiny (1857-59), fighting at Lucknow and in several other engagements.
-It stayed in India for 10 years, followed by five years in Britain and Ireland.
+It returned to Britain briefly in 1856.
+But less than a year later, it was sent out to India following the outbreak of the Indian Mutiny (1857-59).
+It fought at Lucknow and in several other engagements.
+It stayed in India for 10 years.

 From the late 1860s, it undertook garrison duties in Britain, Ireland, Jamaica, Bermuda, Nova Scotia, Gibraltar and South Africa.